alinex/node-ssh/README.md

   , 10000
 ```

-#### Groups
+#### Cluster/Groups

-Another possibility is to use a group to connect to the best server of it:
+Another possibility is to use a cluster or group to connect to the best server of
+it:

 ``` coffee
 ssh = require 'alinex-ssh'